All the tutorials, troubleshooting tips and downloads - in one place.

 To secure the rivets you need to use the specialized rivet tools.
 Two were included with your drill bundle, one for each rivet size.
 Take a moment now to familiarize yourself with them.

-There are of six 0.7 mm holes that need small rivets and ten 1.6 mm holes for the larger rivet.
+There are seven 0.7 mm holes that need small rivets and ten 1.6 mm holes for the larger rivet.
 The larger rivets allow us to have a secure mechanical connection.

 1. Insert the rivet